DataQualityCommittee/documentation/guidance/RevenueRecognition.md

 The filer would use an extension element: Revenue not from Contract with Customer<sup>1</sup> (RevenueNotFromContractWithCustomer) with the StatementGeographicalAxis to disaggregate revenues not from contract with customers.

 The Revenues element would be used for the total revenue (ASC 606 and non-ASC 606 revenue).

-If the revenue standard is adopted using modified retrospective approach, the same approach will be applied to the current period values.
-The CalculatedUnderRevenueGuidanceInEffectBeforeTopic606Member would be used to tag what the current period would have been under prior guidance.

 **Scenario 4:**
 #### Revenue for Financial Institutions
-Typically banks reporting of revenues is broken down between interest-based revenue and non-interest revenue.
+Typically, a financial institution's reporting of revenues is broken down between interest-based revenue and non-interest revenue.
 This means the aggregate revenues cannot be cleanly disaggregated into revenue from contracts with customers.

 The following example highlights this complexity:
 ![Example 2](images/revrec01.png?raw=true)